vijay176us/istio-workshop-solo/istio-basics/01-install-istio.md

 istioctl dashboard prometheus
 ```

 Visit [http://localhost:9090](http://localhost:9090) from your browser, you should be able to view the Prometheus UI.
-Press `ctrl+C` to end the prior `istioctl dashboard prometheus` command and use the command below to verify you can access the Grafana dashboard:
+Press `ctrl+C` to end the prior `istioctl dashboard prometheus` command and use the command below to enable access to the Grafana dashboard:

 ```text
 istioctl dashboard grafana
 ```

 Visit [http://localhost:3000](http://localhost:3000) from your browser, you should be able to view the Grafana UI.
-Press `ctrl+C` to end the prior `istioctl dashboard grafana` command and use the command below to verify you can access the Jaeger dashboard:
+Press `ctrl+C` to end the prior `istioctl dashboard grafana` command and use the command below to enable access to the Jaeger dashboard:

 ```text
 istioctl dashboard jaeger
 ```

 Visit [http://localhost:16686](http://localhost:16686) from your browser, you should be able to view the Jaeger UI.
-Press `ctrl+C` to end the prior `istioctl dashboard jaeger` command and use the command below to verify you can access the Kiali dashboard:
+Press `ctrl+C` to end the prior `istioctl dashboard jaeger` command and use the command below to enable access to the Kiali dashboard:

 ```text
 istioctl dashboard kiali